incbvr/CVProject/README.md

 # CVProject

-To run the program, there are two approaches:
+To run the program, there are two approaches (PLEASE ENSURE A CAMERA IS CONNECTED FOR dataCollection.py & predict_live.py):

   Pre-trained: The hand_model.h5 is pre-trained by us and used a manual dataset consisting of roughly 300 images per hand gesture.
 If you choose to attempt and run the classifier/predictor, namely the predict_live.py file, it will predict only hand gestures which we have trained it.
 We have 5 classificiations of hand gestures that the model can detect.
 This is a quick approach for you to test the functionality and accuracy of this model.